-Where there are so many foods to pair with roasted brussels sprouts, you might be thinking why I chose apples?
+There are many ways to pair roasted brussels sprouts with, you might be thinking why I chose apples?
 Honestly, three things:

 - Eating apples help me reduce my sugar craving.
-I not only use it to make amazing healthy deserts but also incorporate in savory dishes.
+I not only use them to make amazing healthy deserts but I also like incorporating apples in savory dishes.
 For a healthy sugar fix, try Baked Apple Cinnamon Oatmeal Cups.

 - I love the warm toasty flavor of cinnamon apples.
 I often top my morning oatmeal with roasted apples, and I gather more recipes and ways in which I can use roasted spiced apples.

-- Pairing roasted brussels sprouts with a sweet flavor adds a great kick.
+- Pairing roasted brussels sprouts with a sweet flavor adds a new interesting dimension to the dish.
 Apples not only add a sweeter taste but give a boost of iron and other vitamins.

-How Healthy Is Roasted Brussels Sprouts And Spiced Apple?
+Why are Roasted Brussels Sprouts And Spiced Apples healthy?

-It has very few calories but is rich in vitamins A, C, and K. Vitamin K is important for bone health and blood clotting factors.
-When roasted with apples, you get a burst of iron, Vitamin C, and anti-oxidants, increasing the health benefits.
+Brussels sprouts are very rich in vitamins A, C, and K. Vitamin K is important for bone health and helps with blood clotting.
+When roasted with apples, you get a burst of iron, Vitamin C, and antioxidants, which is increasing the health benefits even more.